 Learn to say no

 Work on saying “not this time” pleasantly and firmly and with just a few words.
 Whether turning down a business-lunch welcome or a play date for your child, don’t legitimize the “no” with a point by point clarification.
-Still not open to stating no?
+Still not open to saying no?
 Take a stab at saying “I wish I could, yet”— it’s milder.

 Make sure not to work after 9 and set your limits or your daily goals that you intend to achieve.
 Then make time for family too.
-Watch some television with them before going to bed, have dinner together and talk about how their day went.
+Watch some television with them before going to bed, have dinner together, and talk about how their day went.